Assessment Settings in Tenable Vulnerability Management Scans

 General Settings

-Request information about the SMB Domain Enabled
+Request information about the SMB Domain Disabled

 If enabled, domain users are queried instead of local users.